Academy Hall (Pennsylvania Western University, Edinboro): Design

-The exterior of Academy Hall has remained unaltered since its construction, other than a new basement and foundation when it was moved in 1880, and the removal of chimneys in 1885.
-During renovations in 2006 and 2007, parts of the first floor ceiling were removed and a mezzanine installed.
+The exterior of Academy Hall has remained unaltered since its construction, save for the addition of a new basement and foundation when it was moved in 1880, and the removal of its chimneys in 1885.
+During renovations in 2006 and 2007, parts of the first floor ceiling were removed to make way for the installation of a mezzanine.
 The cupola also functions as a skylight.

 History

-In 1855, the citizens of Edinboro elected to establish an academy in the community as the nearest secondary school was in Waterford, 10 mi away.
-The community applied for a charter in 1856 and succeeded in raising $3,000 for the purchasing of 1 acre and the construction of an academy building.
+In 1855, the citizens of Edinboro elected to establish an academy in the community, as the nearest secondary school at the time was in Waterford, 10 mi away.
+The community applied for a charter in 1856, and succeeded in raising $3,000 for the purchasing of 1 acre and the construction of an academy building.
 The contract for the building was awarded to Nathaniel C. Austin, a local architect and carpenter.
 Austin Hall was completed in 1857 and was dedicated on December 14, 1857, the day before classes began.
+The school opened as Edinboro Academy.

-During the construction, the Pennsylvania General Assembly passed the Normal School Act of 1857.
-The trustees of Edinboro Academy immediately decided to pursue certification as a normal school under the act.
+During its construction, the Pennsylvania General Assembly passed the Normal School Act of 1857.
+The trustees of Edinboro Academy decided to pursue certification as a normal school under the act.
 An additional 9 acre were purchased and three more buildings erected: an assembly hall and two dormitories.
-The academy official became the Northwestern State Normal School on January 23, 1861.
-It was the second such school in Pennsylvania, the first being at Millersville.
+The school officially became Northwest State Normal School on January 23, 1861.
+It was the second such school in Pennsylvania, the first being in Millersville.

 Academy Hall was moved approximately 200 yard northeast to its present location in 1880.
 It was renamed Literary Hall the same year when its second floor became used primarily by the school's literary societies.
-From 1912 to 1917, the hall was used by business courses and classes for "secretarial skills" and became called Commercial Hall.
-In 1917, the building was used by music students and became Music Hall.
-The State Normal School became a State Teachers College in 1927 and a State College in 1960.
-The college's Alumni Office took over Music Hall in 1965 and renamed it back to Academy Hall.
-In 1983, Pennsylvania created the State System of Higher Education with Edinboro State College becoming the Edinboro University of Pennsylvania.
+From 1912 to 1917, the hall was used by business courses and classes for "secretarial skills" and was called Commercial Hall.
+In 1917, the building was used by music students and was referred to as Music Hall.
+The college's alumni office took residence of Music Hall in 1965, and renamed it Academy Hall.

 Academy Hall was left vacant in 1996.
-It underwent a $2.4 million restoration that was completed when it was rededicated on January 18, 2007 as part of the 150th anniversary celebration of the founding of Edinboro University.
+It underwent a $2.4 million restoration that was completed when it was rededicated on January 18, 2007 as part of the 150th anniversary celebration of the founding of the school.
 The hall now houses the university's admissions office.